 User which Rating Exemption cease to exist is not entitled to participate on auctions until it provides Credit Support in line with the Article 5 of this Network Code.

-The Transporter observes whether any of the events set out in the Articles 7.5.1 and 7.5.3 of this Network Code have occurred in respect to any User and if it determines so, it shall inform Capacity Booking Platform and that User, at latest at the beginning of a Gas Day on which an auction shall be conducted in line with the Auction Calendar, that User is not eligible for participation in said auction for as long as such event is continuing.
-When the Transporter determines that the User is not eligible to participate on any auctions due to occurrence of any of the events set out in the Articles 7.5.1 and 7.5.3 of this Network Code, it is the responsibility of such User to provide the Transporter with the relevant evidence(s) proving that such event has ceased, so that the Transporter verifies, on the basis of such evidence(s), whether such User is entitled to participate on auctions in line with this Network Code, on which fact it shall notify User within five (5) days as of the delivery of such evidence(s).
+The Transporter observes whether any of the events set out in Articles 7.5.1 and 7.5.3 of this Network Code have occurred in respect to any User and if it determines so, it shall inform Capacity Booking Platform and that User, at latest at the beginning of a Gas Day on which an auction shall be conducted in line with the Auction Calendar, that User is not eligible for participation in said auction for as long as such event is continuing.
+When the Transporter determines that the User is not eligible to participate on any auctions due to occurrence of any of the events set out in Articles 7.5.1 and 7.5.3 of this Network Code, it is the responsibility of such User to provide the Transporter with the relevant evidence(s) proving that such event has ceased, so that the Transporter verifies, on the basis of such evidence(s), whether such User is entitled to participate on auctions in line with this Network Code, on which fact it shall notify User within five (5) days as of the delivery of such evidence(s).

 In case of cessation of the Short-Term GTA of a User, in line with provisions thereof, the Transporter shall inform the Capacity Booking Platform that such User is considered as permanently not eligible to participate on auctions.

-If the Transporter determines that User is not eligible to participate on an auction in line with the Article 7.5 of this Network Code, User is entitled to file a complaint to AERS in line with the Energy Law not later than eight (8) days as of the receipt of notification by which Transporter in electronic form notifies User on rejection of the Request for Access to the System for that auction.
+If the Transporter determines that User is not eligible to participate on an auction in line with this Article 7.5, User is entitled to file a complaint to AERS in line with the Energy Law not later than eight (8) days as of the receipt of notification by which Transporter in electronic form notifies User on rejection of the Request for Access to the System for that auction.

 Conduct of Auctions by the Capacity Booking Platform